shriramsingh13/java-challenge/readme.md

 - BackEnd: Java, SpringBoot, H2 database, Thymeleaf

 #### what you would have done if you had more time?
-- I had some more time then I would had made the create the UI in React Or Angular with Typescipt and add pagination for view all employee data
+- If i had some more time then I would had created the UI in React Or Angular with Typescipt and add pagination to view large employee data
-- I could had probably added more unit test cases, maybe used guuid to create authorization token instead of create access token by combining username and password
+- I could had probably added more unit test cases, maybe used GuUID to create authorization token instead of create access token by combining username and password
-- I would had added logging format to store log in proper format by setting log configuration
+- I could had added logging format to store log in proper format by setting log configuration
-- Add more detailed documents for the APIs
+- I could Add more detailed documents for the APIs
 - I could had added more data validation on UI side
 - I could checked some more for the corner caused and would had fixed them